Valama/valama/README.md

 ### Installation ###
  1. `sudo make install`
+ 1. `sudo ldconfig` (to update linker cache for the shared Guanako helper library)

 This will automatically install and compile gsettings schemas.
 (You can disable installtion/removal hooks during compile time with